Adapted Caldeira-Leggett Model: Approach to Equilibrium

 We start the environment in an eigenstate of $H_e$, with values of the index $i_e$ chosen from $\{1,100,200,300,400,500,600\}$ (ordered so the $i_e$ runs from lowest to highest eigenvalues).
 Each case shows characteristics of equilibration.
 Each curve corresponds to a single realization of the random Hamiltonians used in $H_e^I$ and $H_e$.
 We have found that the noteworthy features of the curves remain unchanged as different realizations are chosen, except for the cases at the ends of the spectrum where the density of the eigenstates of $H_e$ is low and the noise from the randomness shows up more strongly.
 Also note that the timescale for the first significant evolution of the entropy up from zero is similar for all values of $i_e$ except the extremal ones, which rise more slowly.
 This also chimes with what one might expect from the low density of states case.

-The finite sizes of the systems makes standard definitions of temperature difficult to apply.
-Still, we have found some generalized notions of temperature which describe the observed behavior well and indicate that conventional notions of equilibration apply here, as suggested strongly by Figs.~\ref{fig:EQMbE} and~\ref{fig:EQMbES}.
-We plan on reporting this thermal analysis in future work.
+The finite sizes of the systems makes standard definitions of temperature difficult to utilize.
+Still, in~\cite{Albrecht:2022mrx} we have found some generalized notions of equilibration and even thermalization apply, without reference to temperature.
+These ideas allow us to understand the behavior of the ACL model as ``equilibration'', as suggested strongly by Figs.~\ref{fig:EQMbE} and~\ref{fig:EQMbES}.